Moorish Delta 7

-Moorish Delta 7 (also known as MD7) are a hip hop/UK garage outfit from the Newtown area of Birmingham, England.
-The trio formed in 1995 and have sold over 50,000 records.
+Moorish Delta 7 (also known as MD7) is a hip-hop/UK garage outfit from the Newtown area of Birmingham, England.
+The trio was formed in 1995 and has sold over 50,000 records.

 History

-Moorish Delta 7 are one of the most influential hip hop groups from the UK.
 The group formed in 1995 as a growth of the then-large rap outfit Lyric Born Clique.
-Lyric Born Clique was an eight piece rap collective featuring among many Golden Child, DJ Kinstun, Shortnerve and Rawality.
+Lyric Born Clique was an eight-piece rap collective featuring among many Golden Child, DJ Kingstun, Shortnerve, and Rawality.
 Initially, Moorish Delta 7 had four members with Shortnerve leaving shortly after the first EP.
 Their first release as 'Moorish Delta 7' was an EP on Quartz Records (another Birmingham record label) called Taking Four Wicked Heads on the Way to North Africa.
-The EP was a mixture of dark beats, insightful lyrics, street imagery, humour and political comment.
+The EP was a mixture of dark beats, insightful lyrics, street imagery, humour and political commentary.
 The group quickly became known for their high energy performances and quickly became popular with audiences in the UK.

-The crew became noticed by the diversity of the groups MCs with Malik providing thoughtful and clever wordplay, Cipher providing the eerie and dark soundtrack and culturally conscious / street impact and Jawar with humorous / street vibe.

 Their next release was the 4 track single "The Art of Survival"/"Silent Screams"/"Number 1 Sound"/"Status" in 2001.
 The group had now evolved their music to include vivid cinematic soundscapes and continued to mix their subject matter switching from social commentary to humour with equal effect.

-Their influence on the UK, Birmingham and Midlands hip hop scene had been the dark beats and deep, serious, street orientated subject matter.
-They also collaborated with a lot of local artists and emphasised their Birmingham heritage when doing shows around the country.
-They were also involved in a lot of local youth projects around music and art which broadened their grassroots support and were instrumental in breaking several Birmingham based artists onto the national music scene.

-The album that followed, The Power & the Glory (2002) continued this theme further and was a great critical and sales success.

-They have collaborated with other Midlands artists such as Shimm 1, Hoods Underground, Yogi, Big V, Law, Baby J, Shade 1 who among others formed the collective called Underworld.
-They have also collaborated with a number artists including: Judge Dredi, Seth Lakeman, Baby J, PJ, Yogi, Shade 1, Midlands Mafia, 25 to Life, Reggiimental, MSI Asylum and Shadowless Productions.
+Influential figures in the Midlands hip-hop scene, they collaborated with a lot of local artists such as Shimm 1, Hoods Underground, Yogi, Big V, Law, Baby J, Shade 1 who among others formed the collective called Underworld.

 Members of the group have now diverged into different areas with Cipher now producing for many different artists and Malik establishing a successful solo career collaborating with Amy Winehouse, Mark Ronson and others.